masc-ucsc/docs/docs/pyrope/07-typesystem.md

 the option to optimize the design.

 In fact, internally Pyrope only tracks the `max` and `min` value.
-When the `sbits/ubits` is used, it is converted to a `max/min` range.
-Pyrope code can set or access the bitwidth attributes for each integer variable.
+When a width-constrained type such as `u14` or `s4` is used, it is converted to a `max/min` range.
+Pyrope code can read bitwidth attributes for each integer variable, but these attributes are read-only; constrain them through the declared type, not through an attribute write.

 * `max`: the maximum number
 * `min`: the minimum number
-* `sbits`: the number of bits to represent the value
+* `sbits`: the number of signed bits needed to represent the current value
-* `ubits`: the number of bits.
-The variable must be always positive or a compile error.
+* `ubits`: the number of unsigned bits needed to represent the current value

 Internally, Pyrope has 2 sets of `max/min`.
 The constrained and the current.